karunendumishra/remix-project/apps/remix-ide/docs/unittesting.md

 Now `double check` icon will appear on the left side icon bar.
 Clicking on icon will load the unit testing module in the side panel.

-Alternatively, just select `Solidity` environment from remix IDE home page.
+Alternatively, just select `Solidity` environment from XIDE home page.
 This will activate `Solidity Unit Testing` plugin along with `Solidity Compiler`, `Deploy & Run Transactions` & `Solidity Static Analysis` plugins.

 ![](images/a-unit-testing-feature.png)